DrThomasAger/smile/README.md

 #### ▪️ Why structure small prompts?

-Because they follow instructions more consistently.
+Because models follow structured instructions more consistently.
 Consistent structure ensures a maintainable and explainable future-proof strategy for the prompt engineering team in your org.

 #### ◾️ Why structure large prompts?